Colin Sutherland, Lord Carloway: Personal life

-He married Jane Turnbull in 1988, with whom he has two sons.
+Lord Carloway married Jane Turnbull in 1988, with whom he has two sons.
 He was the joint editor of Parliament House Portraits: the Art Collection of the Faculty of Advocates, and is a former president of the Scottish Arts Club.
 He is the lead vocalist in, and plays bass guitar for, the Faculty of Advocates band, The Reclaimers.

-Honorary and fellowships
+Honours

-Carloway is an Honorary Bencher of Lincoln's Inn in London and King's Inn in Dublin, and is a Fellow of the Royal Society of Edinburgh (FRSE).
+Lord Carloway is an Honorary Bencher of Lincoln's Inn in London and King's Inn in Dublin, and is a Fellow of the Royal Society of Edinburgh (FRSE).